lockss/laaws-configservice/README.md

 ### Set up the TDB tree:
-The TDB tree needs to be located at `./tdbxml/prod`, matching the definition in `./runLaawsConfig`.
+The TDB tree needs to be located at `./tdbxml/prod`, matching the definition in `./scripts/runService`.

 ### Build the web service:
-`./buildLaawsConfig`
+`./scripts/buildService`

 This will run the tests as a pre-requisite for the build.

-The result of the build is a so-called "uber JAR" file which includes the project code plus all its dependencies and which is located at
+The result of the build is a so-called "uber JAR" file which includes the project code plus all its dependencies and which can be located via the symbolic link at

-`./target/laaws-configuration-service-*.jar`
+`./target/current.jar`

 ### Run the web service:
-`./runLaawsConfig`
+`./scripts/runService`

 This will use port 54420.
 To use another port, edit the value of the `server.port` property in file